hansyao/AppleALC_Dell_M4800/README.md

 [AppleLife topic](https://applelife.ru/threads/applealc-dinamicheskij-patching-applehda.1171672/) in Russian

 #### Donations
 Writing and supporting code is fun but it takes time.
-If you want to thank the author for his work consider contributing, bugreporting, or donating:
+If you want to thank the author for his work consider contributing, bugreporting, or providing the support to other users.
-PayPal: mrdconfirm at yandex dot com
-BitCoin: 1EzU3snqcseZZNMzBWaNL4FxwtZmFdHDUz